Yi-Shi94/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Dependencies
 -----------------
-We use Pytorch 1.3 for our model implementation.
+We used Pytorch 1.3 for our model implementation.

+-pytorch

 -matplotlib